frodo-m/ruby_Mastermind/README.md

 ## Credits

-Special thanks to [rlmorses99](https://github.com/rlmorses99) for their exceptional code that served as the foundation for this project.
-The efficiency and modularity of their code have been invaluable, providing clear structures and methods that made the development process insightful and enjoyable.
-Their work taught me a lot about:
+Special thanks to [rlmorses99](https://github.com/rlmorses99) for her exceptional code that served as the foundation for this project.
+The efficiency and modularity of her code have been invaluable, providing clear structures and methods that made the development process insightful and enjoyable. her work taught me a lot about:

 - **Permutations**: Understanding how to generate and manage combinations effectively.
 - **Game Logic**: Implementing rules and mechanics that enhance the gaming experience.